GuboHeg/TPw/README.md

 ~~~~

-Now, the soul of a protocol is 'exchange'.
-To exchange on the network, tamarin has two built-ins function : `Out` and `In`.
+Since the soul of a protocol is to exchange thanks to a network, tamarin has two built-ins function : `Out` and `In`.
-In can only be in the Initial States since it the entry to receive a message from the network.
+`In` can only be in the Initial States since it the entry to receive a message from the network.
-Contrarily Out can only be in the created states since it is a message that will be send to the network.
+Contrarily `Out` can only be in the created states since it is a message that will be send to the network.
 Note that everything that is going in the network can be seen, removed, changed by an adversary.

 Sometime in a protocol it is needed to restrict something, for example verifying a signature or an Hmac.